KaijuML/rotowire-rg-metric/README.md

 Original code can be found [here](https://github.com/harvardnlp/data2text).

-Orinal utils files are written in Python2 and neural networks are instanciated and trained using Lua code.
-This makes it highly unusable on modern shared computing machines (due to incopatibily in Python/CUDA versions) and difficult to read and understand when trying to adapt them to other use cases.
+Original utils files are written in Python2 and neural networks are instantiated and trained using Lua code.
+This makes it highly unusable on modern shared computing machines (due to incompatibly in Python/CUDA versions) and difficult to read and understand when trying to adapt them to other use cases.

 We ported the code with a minimal change policies, so that behaviors stays the same at all points.